 Can I acid etch concrete for epoxy installation?
 We all make mistakes… And we can learn from them.

 I remember doing my first epoxy garage floor and following the paint stores instructions on acid etching the concrete.
-I was painter, how hard can it be to roll on sticky garage floor paint… ¯\_(ツ)_/¯
+Being a painter, how hard can it be to roll on sticky garage floor paint… ¯\_(ツ)_/¯

-I went to the local hardware store and bought a garden pump sprayer, that did not last long… with a gallon of muriatic acid.
-I was very determined to do a good job; and I understood the concept, that the acid would burn tiny little holes in the concrete as so the epoxy had a proper surface to bond.
+So, I went to the local hardware store and bought a garden pump sprayer, that did not last long… with a gallon of muriatic acid.
+I was very determined to do a good job, and I understood the concept, that the acid would burn tiny little holes in the concrete as so the epoxy had a proper surface to bond.
 Easy enough… So, I started spraying in circles, the muriatic acid, on the new garage floor and I could hear and see it was doing its job, by fizzing and turning yellow.
 After the gallon of acid was done fizzing, I proceeded to rinse the concrete floor.

 A few hours later it dried and I was ready to put my Safety Red epoxy down on the floor.
 Again following the paint store’s instructions.
-I mix the batch, squeegeed it out on to the floor and back rolled the epoxy.
+Then I mix the batch, squeegeed it out on to the floor and back rolled the epoxy.
 It was beautiful!
 The homeowner just pulled into the driveway and was very happy, for a short while anyway…